wil-liammacleod/MultiOgarII/README.md

 # MultiOgarII
 MultiOgarII is a FOSS agar.io server implementation that is based upon the [work done](https://github.com/Barbosik/MultiOgar) by [Barbosik](https://github.com/Barbosik/).

-# Usage
-Before the server can be used you need to install [NodeJS](https://nodejs.org/en/) onto your machine.
-Instructions for which are available on the NodeJS website linked above.

 # Details
 This section is a brief documentation of the server for those interested in using it.

 ## Quick Start
+Before the server can be used you need to install [NodeJS](https://nodejs.org/en/) onto your machine.
+Instructions for which are available on the NodeJS website linked above.

-The server can be ran by executing the following commands in a `Linux` terminal or a `Windows Command Prompt`.
-This is assuming that you're in the `root` of the project directory.
+Once this is done, the server can be ran by executing the following commands in a `Linux` terminal or a `Windows Command Prompt`.
+This is assuming that you're in the project directory.

 ```BASH
 # install modules
 $ npm i